National Indigenous Music Awards 2020: Hall of Fame inductee

 Ruby Hunter was born in 1955, on the banks of the Murray River in South Australia, Hunter was a Ngarrindjeri, Kokatha and Pitjantjatjara woman.
 During her lifetime, Hunter cut several landmark records.
 Her song "Down City Streets" appeared on Archie Roach's debut Charcoal Lane from 1990, and in 1994, she became the first Indigenous woman to release a solo album with the ARIA Award-nominated Thoughts Within.
 A second album, Feeling Good was released in 2000.
-Hunter passed away in 2010.
+Hunter died in 2010.

 Triple J Unearthed National Indigenous Winner

 JK-47 is a rapper from Tweed Heads South, New South Wales.
 JK-47 is best known for his appearance on Nerve's 2019 single "Sunday Roast".
 He released the tracks "The Recipe" in May 2020 and "I Am Here (Trust Me)" in July 2020.

 Archie Roach Foundation Award

 The second Archie Roach Foundation Award for an emerging NT artist was awarded to Kee'Anh.